About the Position

 1. Experience cooking for groups ranging from 25 – 85.

-2. Effective at organizing and leading the kitchen staff for the duration of the summer season.
+2. Effective organizing and leading the kitchen staff and volunteers during the summer season.

 3. Experience with menu planning, purchasing and inventory.

 a.
 Able to use recipes to construct shopping lists.